productteams/kaldi-hugo-cms-template-archcabin/site/content/products.md

 image: /img/products/jumbotron.jpg
 heading: What we offer
 description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+  Arch Cabins is the ultimate spot for lovers of affordable housing who want to learn about how to change their lives and support the farmers that grew it.
+We take small home construction, design and assembly seriously and we’re glad to pass that knowledge to anyone.
 intro:
   blurbs: